arismendyl97/classifying-gender-by-name/README.md

    - After training, the model is evaluated on the validation and testing datasets to ensure it performs well and generalizes to new data.

 4. **Model Deployment**:
-   - The best-performing model is saved and can be used to predict the gender of new names.
+   - The best-performing model is registered and can be used to predict the gender of new names.
 This is particularly useful for completing missing gender information in customer databases.

-## Practical Applications

-1. **Data Enrichment**:
-   - Automatically fill in missing gender information in customer databases, improving data quality.

-2. **Personalized Marketing**:
-   - Enable more targeted marketing campaigns based on gender, increasing engagement and conversion rates.

-3. **Demographic Analysis**:
-   - Perform more accurate demographic analyses, helping businesses understand their customer base better and make informed strategic decisions.
+   You will find the instructions to run the model either locally or deploying to the AWS cloud.

 ## Project Structure

-The project is organized into three main folders:
+The project is organized into several key folders:

 1. **dataset**
    - Contains six files with Spanish names and their corresponding gender.
 These files are used to build and validate the model.